 - Check and clean your chimney at least once a year.

-- Don’t idle the car, snowmobile or any other vehicle in a garage, even if a door to the outside is open.
-Fumes can
+- Don’t idle the car, snowmobile, or any vehicle in a garage, even if a door is open.
+Fumes can build up quickly in your home.

-- Do not use pressure washers, chainsaws and any other gas-powered tool inside the house, garage or an enclosed area, such as a barn or shed.
+- Do not use pressure washers, chainsaws, and any other gas-powered tool inside the house, garage, or any enclosed area.

 - Have fuel-burning appliances, including oil and gas furnaces, gas water heaters, gas ranges and ovens, gas dryers, gas or kerosene space heaters, fireplaces, and wood stoves, inspected by a trained professional at the beginning of every heating season.